zulip/zulip/docs/git-guide.md

 ## Create a pull request

 When you're ready for feedback, submit a pull request.
-At Zulip we recommend submitting work-in-progress pull requests early and often.
-This allows you to get feedback and help with your bugfix or feature.
-Prefix work-in-progress pull requests with **[WIP]**: this will indicate to maintainers that your pull request is not yet ready to be merged, which will set expectations correctly for any feedback from other developers.

 Pull requests are a feature specific to GitHub.
-They provide a simpler, web-based way to submit your work (often called "patches") to a project.
+They provide a simple, web-based way to submit your work (often called "patches") to a project.
 It's called a *pull request* because you're asking the project to *pull changes* from your fork.

-If you're unfamiliar with how to create a pull request, checkout GitHub's documentation on [creating a pull request from a fork][github-help-create-pr-fork].
-You might also find GitHub's article [about pull requests][github-help-about-pr] helpful.
+If you're unfamiliar with how to create a pull request, you can check out GitHub's documentation on
+[creating a pull request from a fork][github-help-create-pr-fork].
+You might also find GitHub's article
+[about pull requests][github-help-about-pr] helpful.
+That all said, the tutorial below will walk you through the process.

+### Work in progress pull requests

+In the Zulip project, we encourage submitting work-in-progress pull requests early and often.
+This allows you to share your code to make it eaiser to get feedback and help with your changes.
+Prefix the titles of work-in-progress pull requests with **[WIP]**, which in our project means that you don't think your pull request is ready to be merged (e.g. it might not work or pass tests).
+This sets expectations correctly for any feedback from other developers, and prevents your work from being merged before you're confident in it.

 ### Step 1: Update your branch with git rebase